 George Reeves

-St. Augustine's singer-songwriter George Reeves has been named a "guitar extraordinaire" and with over sixty years of live performance and musical knowledge under his belt, it's easy to see how he defies the norm.
-George has no specific genre he prefers but has always been drawn to every style of playing "…except rap and opera," says Reeves.
-With a wide range of options musically, George blends soul, country, blues, slide guitar, and rock and roll, with subtle hints of funk, jam band, jazz, and swing.
+St. Augustine's singer-songwriter George Reeves has been named a "guitar extraordinaire" and with more than 60 years of live performance and musical knowledge under his belt, it's easy to see how he defies the norm.
+Reeves has no specific genre he prefers but has always been drawn to every style of playing "…except rap and opera," says Reeves.
+With a wide range of musical options, Reeves blends soul, country, blues, slide guitar, and rock and roll, with subtle hints of funk, jam band, jazz, and swing.
 There is nothing this guitarist can't pick up easily or learn on the fly.
-His fingers move over his fretboards as if they are planes through clouds, dancing so effortlessly one has to wonder how many hours total he has put into his craft.
+His fingers move over his fretboards as if they are planes through clouds, dancing so effortlessly one has to wonder how many total hours he has put into his craft.